FiboDev/OpenEyes/README.md

 We've deployed the app on heroku for [demo](https://blindaigps.herokuapp.com/).
 It may take up to 10 seconds to load.

 ## Description
 [OpenEye](https://blindaigps.herokuapp.com/) is an initiative to promote inclusivity with respect to people with visual disabilities, so that they do not feel alienated at the Universidad del Norte.
-The OpenEye is a project to promote and help people with perception difficulties who cannot identify people, objects, spaces, etc. visually, and who have difficulty reading texts that do not have adequate typography,
+The OpenEye is a project to promote and help people with perception difficulties who cannot identify people, objects, spaces, etc. visually, and who have difficulty reading texts that do not have adequate typography.

 ## Installation